BLumia/pineapple-pictures/README.md

 For the Windows binary I provided, kimageformats plugin is used (for formats like kra, xcf, psd and etc.).
 You can take `appveyor.yml` as a reference to learn what I did when building the Windows binary.

 [KDE Craft](https://community.kde.org/Craft) environment also can be used to build and package this program.
-I did also created a blueprint for building this project, but since I don't have a CI to run KDE Craft build, the blueprint repo are not provided here.
-Maybe sometimes later.
+I did also created a blueprint for building this project that you can found it at [here](https://github.com/BearKidsTeam/craft-shmooprint-bkt).
+It's not the way I used to create the release binary, but still worth trying.

 ### macOS